gotutiyan/gec-metrics/README.md

 # gec-metrics
-A library for evaluation of Grammatical Error Correction
+A library for evaluation of Grammatical Error Correction.

 # Install
 ```sh